ElektraInitiative/libelektra/doc/help/elektra-highlevel-gen.md

 }
 ```

-This is not only hard to read, but also not very efficient.
-Of course we could just look at `string[1]` and `string[4]` or at
+This is already quite hard to read and `blueish` isn't even that long.

-`strlen(string)` or at any number of other things.
-But writing a code-generator that does this for the general case is very hard.
-That is
+To provide a compromise between readability and performance, we default to `enumConv=default`.
+This options uses the switch version, if the
-why the default option `enumConv=default` uses the trie version, if the depth is less than 3 (i.e. if looking at `string[0]` and `string[1]`
+depth is less than 3, and the `strcmp` version in all other cases.
+A depth of `n` means looking at the first `n` characters
-is sufficient), and the `strcmp` version in all other cases.
-This should be a good compromise for most cases.
+`string[0], string[1], ..., string[n-1]`.
+In other words a depth of `n` uses `n` switch statements.

 ## Structs